zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 **API service truststore** (for each service)

-- (Optional) The API service truststor contains a local CA and external CA certificates.
+- (Optional) The API service truststore contains a local CA and external CA certificates.

 **Client certificates**